Fertility Myths – Nature & Health Magazine

 April – May 2017 By Shura Ford

-Here we explore from a Chinese perspective some fertility myths, unhelpful things that women and men may be told or believe about fertility and how the TCM perspective differs and can help, especially in the area of unexplained infertility.
+Here we explore from a Chinese perspective some fertility myths, unhelpful things that women and men may be told or believe about fertility and how the TCM perspective differs.